Cumberland Land Conservancy - Thornbill

 Using citizen science to monitor climate change impacts in Western Sydney

 This trail location is owned and accessed by the Cumberland Land Conservancy (CLC).
 Data for this trail can only be collected in cooperation with a CLC Supervisor.
 Please contact the CLC if your school or community group would like to arrange a visit for educational or scientific purposes, and help monitor and manage the reserve.

 Acquired in 2017 by the Commonwealth Government and gifted to the Cumberland Land Conservancy, the property "Thornbill" in Agnes Banks covers 2.2 ha of high conservation bushland and is part of a key corridor between Sydney University’s Richmond Campus and the Agnes Banks Nature Reserve.

-The property protects Shale-Gravel Transition Forest and Endangered Alluvial Woodland.
-The property also supports the endangered Cumberland Plain Land Snail (Meridolum corneovirens), and several vulnerable plants.
+The property protects Critically Endangered Shale-Gravel Transition Forest and Endangered Alluvial Woodland.
+The property also supports the Endangered Cumberland Plain Land Snail (Meridolum corneovirens), and several vulnerable plants.